opea-project/GenAIStudio/setup-scripts/setup-genai-studio/readme.md

 The genai-studio playbook script will:

-1. Install and configure a MySQL server in localhost machine.
+1. Install MySQL server on the local machine and configure the studio db user to be secured with SSL encryption.

 2. Deploy a customized monitoring stack based on prometheus-community/kube-prometheus-stack (which contains both Prometheus and Grafana) in the monitoring namespace with a local-path-provisioner in local-path-storage namespace, for dynamic Persistent Volumes (PVs) provisioning.

-3. Deploy the keycloak, studio-backend, studio-frontend and also a studio-nginx in the studio namespace.
+3. Deploy Keycloak, studio-backend, studio-frontend, and studio-nginx within the studio namespace.
+A self-signed certificate will be generated for Keycloak usage and stored as secrets within the studio namespace.
+Additionally, the client SSL certificates generated during the MySQL server installation process will also be stored as secrets in the studio namespace to ensure encrypted communication to the MySQL database.

 ## Pre-requisite